alitto/pond/README.md

 pool := pond.NewPool(10, pond.WithContext(customCtx))
 ```

+When a pool-level context is canceled, workers stop accepting new work and any queued tasks are drained so the pool can shut down cleanly without deadlocking.
+Drained tasks are not executed and resolve with a cancellation error.

 ### Stopping a pool

 You can stop a pool using the `Stop` method.
 This will stop all workers and prevent new tasks from being submitted.
 You can also wait for all submitted tasks by calling the `Wait` method.